 In this work, we have assumed that the kernel and buffer were initially bonded.
-There is however evidence that immediately following manufacture, the kernel and buffer are debonded [75].
-This is supported by the observation of debonding post-irradiation [52].
-Figure 11(a) is an optical micrograph shows debonding between the buffer and a $ZrO_2$ kernel manufactured from zirconia, a common surrogate for $UO_2$ .
+There is however evidence that immediately following manufacture, the kernel and buffer are debonded and models treat the interface as being a gap equivalent to the pellet-cladding gap in conventional nuclear fuel [77].
+Figure 11(a) is an optical micrograph shows debonding between the buffer and a ZrO2 kernel manufactured from zirconia, a common surrogate for UO2.
 The clean debonding seen experimentally can be reproduced by our model, as shown in Figure 11(b), which shows clean cracking between the buffer and kernel due to a uniaxial load applied in the horizontal direction.
 The branching crack is likely to be due to post-initiation twisting leading to increasingly mixed mode loading as the crack grows.
 The impact of residual stresses due to manufacture and the associated cracking of the kernel-buffer interface is clearly something which deserves further research.

-Figure 11 - (a) - An optical micrograph shows debonding between the buffer and a kernel of zirconia in. (b) - Cracking between the buffer and kernel due to a uniaxial load applied in the horizontal direction.
+Figure 11-(a) - An optical micrograph shows debonding between the buffer and a kernel of zirconia. (b) - Cracking between the buffer and kernel due to a uniaxial load applied in the horizontal direction.